eth-cscs/manta/README.md

 - List and filter CFS configurations based on cluster name or configuration name
 - List and filter CFS sessions based on cluster name or session name
 - List and filter BOS session templates based on cluster name or session name
-- List nodes in a HSM groups
+- List nodes in HSM groups
 - Create CFS session out of a repository
 - Watch logs of a CFS session
 - Open an interactive session to a node console using remote's terminal and shell